Intermittent time series forecasting: local vs global models: Results

-Here we only discuss the computational times with the negative binomial head; those obtained with different distribution heads are similar (Appendix~\ref{appendix:times}).
-We report in Fig.~\ref{fig:times_nn} the computational times for training and generating forecasts.
-To make sure that all models run on the same machine, such times are recorded on the CPU of a Macbook Pro M3 laptop (with Apple M3 Pro chip, 11 cores, 36GB).
+In this section, we discuss the computational overhead of the proposed global models; those obtained with different distribution heads are similar.
+We report in Fig.~\ref{fig:global_times} the computational times for training and generating forecasts.
+To have comparable outcomes, all models have been run sequentially on the same machine, on the CPU of a Macbook Pro M3 laptop (with Apple M3 Pro chip, 11 cores, 36GB).

-Transformer-based models are 3-10 times slower than FNNs and D-Linear.
-Thus they have the largest computational costs; yet, as we show in the following, they do not produce the most accurate forecasts.
-We also notice that the training times of DeepAR are in line with those of vanilla transformer and Informer, but its prediction times are an order of magnitude smaller.
-Autoformer has faster inference time than transformer and Informer, but it is still slower than DeepAR.